pwmcintyre/logging/README.md

 > ERROR: client is not authorized

-401 — a client error!

-This belongs in the response to the client; not in logs.
+This belongs in the response to the client:
+`401 Unauthorized`

+(or maybe an "access log")

 --